 - 3 types of lines: extra-urban lines of articulated buses with 3 segments, and with few stops; urban lines for the two segment buses; local lines for the standard buses.

 - Preferential lanes only for all public buses in the main streets.

 - Raised platforms for the bus stop.
 In this way the bus does not waste time with the ascent and descent of passengers.
 In addition, the passenger validates the ticket entering into the bus-stop platform space.
 In other words each bus stop is a mini-station of an overground metro.

 - Compared to costs of an underground subway, this "overground metro" is low cost.
 Alternatively you can use trams rather than buses.

 - Benefits: silence, quiet, no noise from vehicular traffic; no smog, no fine particle pollution.
 More space for our feet, more physical and mental health.

 - Negative effects: zero.
-No "shit" in the main streets as it happens in the ordinary metropolis, full of fine powders present in suspension in the air.
-Note that the current ordinary situation was similar over a century ago: the urban streets were full of horse shit; now instead there are the fine powders, nanoparticles, etc., always 100% genuine shit.
+No pollution in the main streets as it happens in the ordinary metropolis, full of fine powders present in suspension in the air.

 Curitiba Public Transport maps.
 Source: Wikipedia, "Rede Integrada de Transporte" in Curitiba, Brazil.
 Transit type: Bus Rapid Transit.
 Number of special lines: 6.
 Number of terminal station: 21.
 Daily ridership: 2,300,000 per day.
 Began operation: 1974.